Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Discussion

-The \textit{Latent–Regional Correlation Profiling} (LRCP) analysis is introduced as a supervised framework to evaluate the relationship between latent features extracted from the model and anatomically defined brain regions, while simultaneously assessing their discriminative power with respect to clinical labels.
+The \textit{Latent–Regional Correlation Profiling} analysis is introduced as a supervised framework to evaluate the relationship between latent features extracted from the model and anatomically defined brain regions, while simultaneously assessing their discriminative power with respect to clinical labels.
 Unlike conventional correlation analysis, which only quantifies the linear association between a latent representation and a given region, LRCP incorporates a dual regression-classification evaluation.
-This enables the identification of regions that are not only statistically associated with the latent structure but also capable of distinguishing between the clinical groups under study.
+This enables the identification of regions that are not only statistically associated with the latent structure but also capable of distinguishing between clinical groups.

-In practice, Pearson's correlation coefficient is first computed between each latent component and the regional measures, yielding a statistical assessment of association strength and significance.
-This regression-oriented step ensures that selected regions are relevant from a statistical standpoint.
+In practice, Pearson correlation coefficients were first computed between each latent component and the regional measures, yielding a statistical assessment of association strength and significance.
+This regression-oriented step ensured that selected regions were relevant from a statistical standpoint.
 However, statistical significance alone does not guarantee practical discriminability in the context of exploratory neuroimaging analysis.
-For this reason, the second step of LRCP involves a supervised classification task using the same latent-regional mapping, in which classification performance (e.g. empirical error correction) is used to determine whether the identified associations translate into effective group separation.
+For this reason, the second step of LRCP involved a supervised classification task using the same latent-regional mapping in which classification performance (e.g. empirical error correction) was used to determine whether the identified associations translated into effective group separation.

-This dual approach allows for the categorization of regions into four distinct cases: \begin{enumerate} \item Both significant in correlation and classification -- regions that are statistically and practically relevant, representing the most robust biomarkers. \item Significant in correlation but not in classification -- regions that exhibit statistical associations but limited discriminative value. \item Significant in classification but not in correlation -- regions whose discriminative power arises from nonlinear or higher-order interactions not captured by Pearson's correlation. \item Not significant in either test -- regions with no apparent statistical or practical relevance in the current analysis. \end{enumerate}
+This dual approach categorizes regions into four distinct cases: \begin{enumerate} \item Both significant in correlation and classification -- regions that are statistically and practically relevant, representing the most robust biomarkers. \item Significant in correlation but not in classification -- regions that exhibit statistical associations but limited discriminative value. \item Significant in classification but not in correlation -- regions whose discriminative power arises from nonlinear or higher-order interactions not captured by Pearson correlation. \item Not significant in either test -- regions with no apparent statistical or practical relevance. \end{enumerate}